ajvb/kala/README.md

 It has a simple JSON over HTTP API, so it is language agnostic.
 It has a Web UI, Job Stats, Configurable Retries, uses ISO 8601 Date and Interval notation, Dependant Jobs, and is Persistant (using BoltDB).

+#### Have any feedback or bugs to report?

+Please create an issue within Github, or also feel free to email me at aj <at> ajvb.em

 #### I need [fault tolerance, distributed-features, this to work at scale]